No. 24 Louisville beats No. 10 Notre Dame 33-20, with Jawhar Jordan running for 143 yards, 2 TDs

 POLL IMPLICATIONS

 Notre Dame figures to drop several spots with a second loss in three games and its worst this season.
-Louisville should jump a few spots after entering the rankings for the first time this week.
+Louisville should jump a few spots after entering the rankings this week for the first time since early 2020.

 THE TAKEAWAY

 Louisville: The Cardinals endured a mid-game lull that allowed the Irish to tie and lead briefly.
-They then turned to their strength and found success that gave them their most significant win in a while.
+They then turned to their strength and found success that gave them their most significant win since beating Wake Forest with Hartman.

 UP NEXT